freekode/tp2intervals/README.md

 4. UI will be available on `http://localhost:8080` or on another port which you choose

 ### Docker
+If you already have a docker, that's suites you more.

 You need to have installed Docker engine, instruction how to install [you can find here.](https://docs.docker.com/engine/install/)

 Next run the project with docker command: